AdobeDocs/campaign-web.en/help/v8/get-started/work-with-folders.md

   ![](assets/folder_new.png){zoomable="yes"}

-1. Change the type of your folder by clicking on the icon of Folder type if needed, and choose it in the list presented, as below :
+1. Change the type of your folder by clicking on the icon of Folder type if needed, and choose it in the list presented, as below:

   ![](assets/folder_type.png){zoomable="yes"}